ajith-git003/transcript-intelligence/README.md

 # Transcript Intelligence Platform

-An AI-powered enterprise call transcript analysis system built for AegisCloud's B2B SaaS operations.
+An AI-powered enterprise call transcript analysis system built for B2B SaaS operations.

 ## What It Does